 2. Warm the oil over low heat and sauté the onions for about 10 minutes, until soft and translucent.

-3. Add the tomato wedges and add them to the onions along with the lemon zest; cook for another 15-20 minutes.
+3. Add the tomato wedges to the onions along with the lemon zest; cook for another 15-20 minutes.

 This salad calls for samphire, a sea vegetable also known as sea bean, marsh samphire or glasswort.
 It’s high in protein and packed with vitamins but may be hard to find.
 It’s mostly available in spring and summer when you may be able to find it at Whole Foods or other specialty markets.